 One of the following Economics courses can be counted as one Mathematics elective (it can also be counted as one Economics elective):

-Total: 27 Hours (eigth Mathematics courses + one Economics course, or nine Mathematics courses)
+Total: 21 Hours (six Mathematics courses + one Economics course, or seven Mathematics courses)

 Portfolio, Interview, Survey